rebeccaestes/project1/README.md

 - If the 5th cards each player plays during a war also match, it plays another war (on a new screen), but the top 2 cards are new ones, not the original matched pair.
 - The exception to the above rule is if the 5th cards in a war are both jokers - then it moves striaght to the joker vs. joker scenario.
 - In any joker vs. joker scenario, I couldn't get the "Continue" button to disappear, although it doesn't do anything if you click it.
-- The class 'lost', which

-I included the joker originally because I wanted it joker to be a trump card that steals a number of cards from the opponent equal to the value of the card the opponent played, but didn't have the chance.
-But I liked the gradient I used on those cards so I kept it.

-Instructions/notes:
-- You can force the next round to be a war by putting 'yourDeck[0] = oppoDeck[0]' in the console.